tiendu/tiendu.github.io/_posts/2026-02-23-sre-playbook-eng.md

 Most intermittent failures reduce to:

 - Stack exceeded
 - Memory limit reached
 - File descriptors exhausted
 - CPU credits depleted
 - I/O throttled
 - Thread contention
+- Dependency timeout
+- Network instability

 Identify the exact limit.
 Confirm it under controlled conditions.
 Adjust capacity or design accordingly.

 ---

 ## Operating Principles

 - Random usually means unmeasured.
--   Restart resets state; it does not fix root cause.
+- A restart resets state.
+It does not explain the failure.
 - Cloud infrastructure introduces hidden enforcement layers.
--   Stability improves as entropy is removed.
+- Stability improves as hidden variables are removed.

+An intermittent failure becomes solvable the moment you can name the limit it crosses.